SebastianRzk/gradle-cobol-plugin/docs/index.md

 This project is part of my master thesis.

 This repo is the sourcecode of the gradle-cobol-plugin.

-More information can be found on the [Website/Documentation](docs/index.md)
+A documentation will follow later :-).